-We have served the community with advice, advocacy, resources, forums and educational materials for more than 40 years and will continue to do so in the future.
+Welcome to the New Brunswick Area Branch National Association for the Advancement of Colored People, NBAB-NAACP, Freedom Fund Luncheon.
+We have proudly and humbly served the community through our advocacy, resources, forums and educational outreach for more than 40 years; and your support will help ensure we continue to do so in the future.

-The NBAB-NAACP has also and will continue to work with local governmental entities to facilitate cooperation, support and harmony between them and our community.
+- We continue to work with local governmental entities to facilitate cooperation, support and harmony between them and our community.

 I am always open to suggestions and ideas from the public.
-You can contact me at; 732.828.5363, USPS – PO Box 235, New Brunswick, NJ 08903 or email@example.com.
+You can contact me via our Hotline (24 hrs./365 day) Service; 732.828.5363, USPS – PO Box 235, New Brunswick, NJ 08903 or email@example.com.

 Bruce S. Morgan, President